james-google/event-streams-dataflow/README.md

 In this third lab, we'll construct a traffic IoT sensor sample based on the SDK example [here](https://github.com/GoogleCloudPlatform/DataflowJavaSDK/blob/master/examples/src/main/java/com/google/cloud/dataflow/examples/complete/TrafficMaxLaneFlow.java).
 This example will go beyond using just a static GCS input file, and instead will leverage Pub/Sub, Dataflow and BigQuery to demonstrate an end-to-end real world scenario.

-1. To begin, drag and drop the **TrafficMaxLaneFlow.java** file from the downloaded lab files into the **source/main/java** folder within your starter project in Eclipse, on top of the "com.google.cloud.dataflow.starter" package.
+1.To begin, drag and drop the following files into the source/main/java folder within your starter project in Eclipse, on top of the **"your.package.name"** package:

-2. Next, select the following files and drag and drop these files into the **source/main/java** folder within your starter project in Eclipse, on top of the **"com.google.cloud.dataflow.starter"** package:
   * DataflowExampleOptions.java
   * DataflowExampleUtils.java
   * ExampleBigQueryTableOptions.java
   * ExamplePubsubTopicOptions.java
   * PubsubFileInjector.java<br/><br/>
+_**NOTE**: You will need to update your package name in each class file from **“com.google.cloud.dataflow.starter”** to the package name you created when setting up the Eclipse Dataflow project in Step 1 of Lab 1._<br/><br/>
 3. We will now create a Pub/Sub topic in which our traffic sensor event injector code will publish traffic events.<br/><br/>
 4. Go to your **Developer Console** > select **Big Data** > **Pub/Sub** > then click **New Topic**.
 Enter the desired name for the topic, then click **Create**.<br/><br/>
 ![]()<br/><br/>